dhruvja/staking-client/README.md

 ## How to use

 - Click on the application Id ( the one in blue) to start staking.
+- You will get a message saying if the application or job is initialized.
+- You can only stake on the application if both the job and application is initialized.
+So choose an application which is initialized.
 - There is a mint button where u can mint tokens by specifying the value.
 - After minting tokens, u can start staking by specifying the amount of tokens to stake and clicking the stake button.
 - Voila, you have successfully staked on the application.